-Since we want to update the record using mnesia: write/1 after we have increased the salary we acquire a write lock (third argument to read) when we read the record from the table.
+Since it is desired to update the record using the function mnesia:write/1 after the salary has been increased, a write lock (third argument to read) is acquired when the record from the table is read.

-It is not always the case that we can directly read the values from the table, we might need to search the table or several tables to get the data we want, this is done by writing database queries.
-Queries are always more expensive operations than direct lookups done with mnesia:read and should be avoided in performance critical code.
+To read the values from the table directly is not always possible.
+It can be needed to search one or more tables to get the wanted data, and this is done by writing database queries.
+Queries are always more expensive operations than direct lookups done with mnesia:read.
+Therefore, avoid queries in performance-critical code.

-There are two methods for writing database queries:
+Two methods are available for writing database queries:

-- · Mnesia functions - OLC
+- Mnesia functions - QLC